gethinode/hinode/content/en/blog/pagination.md

 <!-- cSpell:ignore Joost lastmod Tutunaru webp jmooring frontmatter multipage pagenumber mpfolder anotherpage thispage Hinode linenos linenostart isset errorf myproject offcanvas offcanvass inledby mpagination dropup mimage pagbut pagbutfirst pagbutlast pagarrow paglist pagdrop pagdroplist -->
 For the projects articles I am planning to write, I need the option to split an article over multiple pages.
 These pages belong together and it needs to be possible to navigate from one page to the other.
 On top of that it needs to have as little configuration as possible.

 While searching for potential ways to solve this, I found this solution by {{< link "https://github.com/jmooring/hugo-testing/tree/hugo-forum-topic-29161" >}}jmooring{{< /link >}}, which I felt was a nice solution.
+It is a generic solution for Hugo and I *only* had to make it work for the Hinode theme, I am using.
+The following describes the steps I took to accomplish this.

 ## Basic set-up